-So I bought myself a Mastrad macaron mat.
+So I bought a Mastrad macaron mat.
 This post is not referring to a silicone Silpat mat, but a special macaron mat with pre-defined circles.
 (Incidentally, I don’t use a plain Silpat mat as it tends to overcook macarons…)

 Although it’s referred to as a “small” macaron baking sheet, it’s rather a large mat (42cm x 33cm; 17″x13″) and so the small is referring to the size of macarons, not the macaron mat itself.
 In America this may be an extra small size, but in France this is the normal size found in the pâtisseries in Paris.
 The mat produces 56 shells for 28 macarons.

-It was great to see so many macarons condensed onto one tray.
-If you see the photo above left, however, you will see that my macarons are not quite round.
+If you look closely at the photo above, however, you will see that my macarons are not quite round.
 Why?
 Well, although it may look easy I had to pipe the batter right into the middle of the raised rounds.
 By the time the batter spread out a little (as they normally do), I realised that some of my piping wasn’t quite directly in the middle.
 I’m so used to piping quickly free-hand.

 On the other hand, the mat was too big for my large baking sheet.
 The result was that the batter moved and produced some oval macarons which were not so pretty.
-I would, therefore, recommend that you use a baking sheet that is large enough to support the mat, such as this aluminium 18×14 baking sheet.
+I would, therefore, recommend that you use a baking sheet that is large enough to support the mat, such as an aluminium 18x14cm baking sheet.

 Baking the macarons using the silicone macaron mat took an extra 4-5 minutes compared to the ones being baked just on baking parchment.